Glock Pistol Popularity

 #3 – Ghost 3.5lb Trigger Connector

 I’ve had great experiences with Ghost Connectors in my Glocks.
-In fact, one of my favorite for competion use includes a small tab (that must be filed to fit) to prevent any trigger overtravel.
+In fact, one of my favorite for competition use includes a small tab (that must be filed to fit) to prevent any trigger overtravel.

 It takes a bit of setup as you don’t want to file off too much material – so, if you go for the connector with the overtravel stop, be prepared to take it in and out about 10 times to get the precise amount of material needed for your particular Glock.